janhsimon/aem/readme.md

 - `libaem`: A minimal and dependency-free C library that can load and animate *AEM* models efficiently
 - `converter`: A command-line tool that can convert GLB files into *AEM*s
 - `viewer`: A viewer application that illustrates how to load and render *AEM* models with `libaem` and OpenGL 3.3 and can be used to inspect and debug *AEM* models
+- `showcase`: A simple first-person shooter game that demonstrates what *AEM* can do

 # Specification